zahrakaabi/Thunderous_E-com/README.md

 when the dependencies array is full, it renders everytime the variable changes

-we use async await when it takes a little of time to fetch the data
+we use async await when it takes a little of time to fetch the data .finally we use to say whatever happened do that thing after promises ofc